 All programs of study must be approved by the student’s academic advisor and the Department of Civil and Environmental Engineering graduate director.

 - Graduates will be able to demonstrate expertise in a core subject area of civil and environmental engineering.
 Core subject areas of study include Environmental Engineering, Geotechnical Engineering, Structural Engineering, Transportation Engineering, and Water Resources Engineering.

 - Graduates will be able to describe and discuss advances of knowledge in civil and environmental engineering.

-Degree Requirements (60 Post-Baccalaureate Hours)
+Degree Requirements (30 Hours)